elpete/quick-blog-example/STEPS.md

 We use the `quick-with-auth` template to handle the boilerplate of setting up Quick, setting up a datasource, as well as adding authentication and authorization to our app.

+Lastly, for this tutorial we will disable the `csrf` token auto-validation.
+Do so by running `box uninstall verify-csrf-interceptor`.

 ## Step 2
 Set up datasource